 How do you get to where you want to go in life?
-First, you have to set goals and know what you want.
+Here's a time-honored time management strategy: first, you have to set goals and know what you want.
 Set goals for both your private and professional life.
 Write down what you want.
 Get specific.
 Do you want to lose 10 pounds?
 Spend more time with friends and family?
 Would you love to take up a new hobby?
 Jot your goals down and refer to them often to stay focused.
 Once you have established what your big-picture goals are, you can break them down into smaller tasks that you can consistently work towards.

 Track Your Time